 Blizzard says that the Overwatch feature will be coming as soon as possible, although many seem to think it couldn't come soon enough.
 With the game being often used as an example of perpetuating toxicity, it's high time someone did something.

 We must admit though, the method may be simple in application but it has all the makings of a really clever move.
 Provided it's applied properly on the technical side, Blizzard may actually have a solid database on the behaviour of many of Overwatch players, which again paves way for other, ahem, creative opportunities.

-Blizzard have recently joined up with Epic, Riot Games, Intel and numerous other bigwigs into what they call the Fair Play Alliance , even though their quest for ridding Overwatch of toxicity has started much earlier.
-Well, maybe if they get it right, we forgive them for banning Pepe , right?
+Blizzard have recently joined up with Epic, Riot Games, Intel and numerous other bigwigs into what they call the , even though their quest for ridding Overwatch of toxicity has started much earlier.
+Well, maybe if they get it right, we forgive them , right?